Hone logo

 Output: true

-Explanation: 2 is the smallest prime number and the only even prime number.
+Explanation: 2 is the smallest prime number.

 Constraints